John McDermott (runner): Biography

-Little is known of McDermott's life outside of his running accomplishments.

-First American Marathon
+First American marathon

 The first marathon race to be held in the United States took place on September 19, 1896, five months after the first Olympic Marathon, as part of the fall meeting of the Knickerbocker Athletic Club of New York City.
-While regular track and field events were taking place at the Columbia Oval (located in an area that was then part of Williamsbridge but is now called Norwood, in the Bronx borough), twenty-eight athletes, almost all from the New York City area, had earlier traveled by train to Stamford, Connecticut for the marathon race.
+While regular track and field events were taking place at the Columbia Oval (located in an area that was then part of Williamsbridge but is now called Norwood, in the Bronx borough), 28 athletes, almost all from the New York City area, had earlier traveled by train to Stamford, Connecticut, for the marathon race.
 The course began at the Stamford Armory, and proceeded through Riverside, Cos Cob, Greenwich, Port Chester, Rye, Harrison, Mamaroneck, Larchmont, New Rochelle, East Chester, Woodlawn, and William's Bridge, finishing with two laps on the Columbia Oval.
-While the course was presented as 25 mi long, a distance similar to that of the Olympic Marathon, recently statistician Hugh Farley has undertaken a best-guess reconstruction of the route which measures only 23.6 mi.
+While the course was presented as 25 mi long, a distance similar to that of the Olympic Marathon, statistician Hugh Farley has undertaken a best-guess reconstruction of the route which measures only 23.6 mi.

 The roads for the first 8 mi were in terrible condition, covered in mud and slush from heavy precipitation that morning.
 McDermott, representing the Pastime Athletic Club of New York City, took the lead at New Rochelle, about 7 mi from the finish, and held that lead, completing the race in the time of 3:25:55.6, two and a half minutes ahead of the second-place athlete, cross-country runner Hamilton Gray.
-The winning time was twenty-seven minutes slower than the Olympic Marathon time posted by Spiridon Louis five months previously, which was attributed to the difficult conditions under which the race was run.
+The winning time was 27 minutes slower than the Olympic Marathon time posted by Spiridon Louis five months previously, which was attributed to the difficult conditions under which the race was run.
 Nineteen athletes completed the race in total.